AmitHasanArovi/AmitHasanArovi.github.io/_pages/about.md

 About Me
 ======
 Hello!
-I'm Md.
-Amit Hasan Arovi, a second-year PhD student and graduate research assistant at Pennsylvania State University, working under the esteemed guidance of Dr. Ruslan Nikolaev.
-My research focuses on the convergence of operating systems, concurrency, and memory management.
-I delve into pioneering methods to develop and implement approaches and algorithms that bolster the effectiveness, scalability, and resilience of these systems.
+I’m Md Amit Hasan Arovi, a third-year Ph.D. student and graduate research assistant at The Pennsylvania State University, working under the esteemed guidance of Dr. Ruslan Nikolaev.
+My research lies at the intersection of operating systems, concurrency, and memory management, with a particular focus on safe memory reclamation and the design of efficient lock-free data structures.
+I explore novel techniques that improve the scalability, safety, and robustness of concurrent systems.

 Education